vitalab/vitalab.github.io/deep-learning/_posts/2017-02-09-batch-norm.md

 # Why use it

-We want to reduce _**Internal Covariate Shift**_ : the change in the distributions of internal nodes of a deep network during training.
-It is advantageous for the distribution of a layer input $$ x $$ to remain fixed over time.
+We want to reduce _**Internal Covariate Shift**_, the change in the distributions of internal nodes of a deep network during training.
+It is advantageous for the distribution of a layer input to remain fixed over time.
 To do so, we will **fix the means and variances of layer inputs**.

 Consider a layer with sigmoid activation $$ z = g(Wu + b) $$.
 For all dimensions of $$ x = Wu + b $$ except those with small absolute values, the gradient flowing down to $$ u $$ will vanish and the model will train slowly.
 Since $$ x $$ is affected by $$ W, b $$ and the parameters of the layers below, changes to those parameters during training will likely move many dimensions of $$ x $$ into the saturated regime of the sigmoid and **slow down training**.